praisetompane/computation/README.md

 ![build status](https://github.com/praisetompane/computation/actions/workflows/computation.yaml/badge.svg) <br>

 ## Objectives
-- An attempt at unpacking computation and implementation of computing machines in layman's terms.
+- An attempt at unpacking Computation and the implementation of computing machines in layman's terms.

 ## Definitions
 - def computation¹: the **transformation** of **sequences of symbols** by **precise rules**(Konrad, 2015:6).